 Jacaranda Festival in October takes its name from the crazy purple flowers on the jacaranda trees blooming this time of year.
 In the Free State eastern highlands, cherry blossom blooms, while in Namaqualand, the wildflowers are immense.

 Hermanus Whale Festival in September and October marks the start of whale watching season; it’s held in Hermanus, obviously, which is one of the best whale-watching spots… on land, of course.

 Thirsty?
 Head to Joburg’s Whisky Live, Africa’s largest whiskey festival taking place (in 2019 at least) November 6-8.

 When is the Best Season to Travel South Africa?

-In my opinion, October is the best month of the year to visit South Africa.
+In my opinion, October is the best time to visit South Africa.
 The weather is starting to warm up to very comfortable temperatures, but it’s not quite high season yet.
 You’ll be able to score shoulder season rates especially if you are wanting to stay at some nice properties.

 When is the Cheapest Time to Visit South Africa?

-The cheapest time to visit Italy is in the low season, between June and September.
+The cheapest time to visit South Africa is in the low season, between June and September.
 You’ll find good deals on accommodation in places like Cape Town and Johannesburg and you might even get lucky and score discounts on a safari.